State Auditor and Staff

 The State Auditor also provides an annual audit of the state’s comprehensive annual financial report and federal grant programs administered by the state, reviews and registers general obligation bond issues of the state’s political subdivisions, prepares fiscal notes for ballot initiatives, performs an Annual Forfeiture Report, and reviews property tax rates proposed by political subdivisions for compliance with state law.

 The State Auditor's Office performs annual financial audits of the state's financial statements and the Office of the State Treasurer, and annually audits compliance with federal requirements applicable to major federal programs of the state.
-The State Auditor serves as a member of the Board of Fund Commissioners and the State Records Commission, and as an ex officio member of the Joint Committee on Transportation Oversight.
+The State Auditor serves as a member of the State Records Commission and as an ex officio member of the Joint Committee on Transportation Oversight.